hungyuenhei/portfolio/Netflix Competition Top 10/Business Questions and Demo.md

 # Problem 4 Statement

-How do the cumulative weeks in the top 10 correlate with the total hours viewed in the first 28 days for the most popular shows?
+How do the cumulative weeks in the top 10 correlate with the total hours viewed in the first 28 days for the most popular TV shows?

+Note: Only TV shows category can be analyzed due to no data record provided for other categories.

 ### Schema Setup